Language support and revitalisation

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-This course will investigate what it means to ‘support’ and ‘revitalise’ a language, using examples from around the world.
+This module will investigate what it means to ‘support’ and ‘revitalise’ a language, using examples from around the world.
 Students will examine case studies and examples of revitalisation projects in terms of their methods, appropriacy, effectiveness, and applicability elsewhere.

-By the end of the course, students will be able to demonstrate a broad understanding of the main issues in language support and revitalisation, and an understanding of the complex factors that affect the success or otherwise of projects.
+By the end of the module, students will be able to demonstrate a broad understanding of the main issues in language support and revitalisation, and an understanding of the complex factors that affect the success or otherwise of projects.

 Students will be guided towards in-depth reading on the topics and given the opportunity to develop their the skills of analysis and synthesis of theoretical and methodological issues.
 Students will also be equipped with the core analytical skills necessary to engage in research on language support and revitalisation, including baseline surveys, programme evaluation and presentation.